 Do you want Good Feet or AMAZING FEET?

 If you have plantar-fasciitis, foot pain, knee pain or back pain OR if you want to prevent these issues in the future, we can help!
-Our Certified Pedorthists, Tammy Daulton & Craig Patrick provides excellent advice and care that helps our clients get back on their feet and feel AMAZING!
+Our Certified Orthotists, Steve Brill and Chris Gearhardt and Certified Pedorthist, Tammy Daulton provide excellent advice and care that helps our clients get back on their feet and feel AMAZING!

 What issues can be improved with shoe inserts or arch supports?

 Foot orthotics are often called shoe inserts are arch supports.
 There are many problems that can be treated with foot orthotics.

 - Heel Pain or Plantar Fasciitis – when our patients complain of heel pain, it is most often caused by plantar fasciitis.
 The plantar fascia is connective tissue that connects the bones of the foot.
 It makes the arch and holds the bones in place.
 If it is not taken care of early, a spur can develop (which leads to more pain and problems).
 A Spur is a piece of bone that develops from trauma).
 An X-ray can determine if a spur has developed.